top of page

 Important Soft Skills for BCAB Kayak, Canoe and Stand-Up Paddleboard Instructors

-A good Paddlesports Instructor is confident in their safety and technical competence and possesses soft skills that facilitate connection with learners.
-It’s important to be aware of the group’s ability, have a sense of appropriate trip planning, and provide a person-centred approach to teaching.
+A good Paddlesports Instructor is confident in their safety and technical competence, and possesses soft skills that facilitate connection with learners.

 • Communication